 Some students achieve age appropriate outcomes in some areas at end of Key Stage 1 and 2 (this varies depending on the cohort).
+This year it included Maths at KS1 and KS2 and Reading and SPAG at KS2.

-In 2021/22 there was the very small cohorts taking SATS at KS2 (3 pupils, two of whom joined the school at the start of year 6) At it would be possible to identify individuals from published data this is being withheld.
+In 2022/23 there was a very small cohorts taking SATS at KS2.
+At it would be possible to identify individuals from published data this is being withheld.
 The school has this data available to view on an individual pupil basis.

 Yearly monitoring.
-Summer term 2022
+Summer term 2023